awnt/awnt.github.io/_posts/2021-04-15-RamenRatings.md

 ##### >> Brand
-'Nissin' has the largest number of flavours far from others with 476 and average rating at 3.9.Marucha,Nongshim,Myojo and Samyang are in a row.The four have nearly amount around 120 along with rating 3.7,4.0,3.9 and 4.1 respectively.We can see that such a slighty different point among the top 5.Anyways,It might meaning a lot if we seriously discover for a really good taste one.
+'Nissin' has the largest proportion far from others with 476 and average rating at 3.9.Marucha,Nongshim,Myojo and Samyang are in a row.The four have nearly amount around 120 along with rating 3.7,4.0,3.9 and 4.1 respectively.For last top 5 ,each brand produced below 100 and the rating of which varies between 3.6 to 4.1.
+There are two brands,Samyang  and Indomie, got the highest scores at 4.1.

 ```python
 brand_s=df.groupby('Brand').agg({'Brand':'count','Stars':'mean'})